emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/docs/software-development-process.md

     <th>Others</th>
     <td>
         - Utilize MySQL Workbench for Database Management<br>
-        - Utilize Prometheus for Monitoring<br>
-        - Each member will have their own branch within the main GitHub repo.<br>
         - Any code edits will need to be checked by another member before being committed to the main branch; ensure minimal errors exist within Main.
     </td>
   </tr>